An Empirical Study of Quantum Dynamics as a Ground State Problem with Neural Quantum States: The Feynman-Kitaev formalism

 where $I_{\mathscr{P}}$ is the identity of the physical system's Hilbert space $\mathscr{P}$ and $\hat{\mathcal{H}}_0 = \hat{H}_0\otimes\ketbra{0}$ is a term that breaks the degeneracy of the ground state by fixing the initial state at $t=0$.
-For instance,~\citet{barison2022variational} take $\hat{H}_0 = I - \ketbra{\psi(0)}$, for any desired initial state of the physical system $\ket{\psi(0)}$.
+For instance,~\citet{barison2022variational} take $\hat{H}_0 = I_{\mathscr{P}} - \ketbra{\psi(0)}$, for any desired initial state of the physical system $\ket{\psi(0)}$.
 Remarkably, the ground state of~\cref{eq:bigHamiltonian} is exactly~\cref{eq:historyState}, and its energy is $\expval*{\hat{\mathcal{H}}}{\Psi}=0$.
 This property is important because it allows us to quantify how close the algorithm is to converge to the true ground state of the system.
+It is worth highlighting that, even though whatever Hamiltonian $\hat{H}$ under consideration is sparse, $\hat{U}(T)$ need not be sparse, especially for large values of $T$~\citep{alhambra2022quantum}.
+Therefore, computing the matrix representation of $\hat{U}(T)$ involves a considerable computational effort.
+It is much easier to compute $\hat{U}(\Delta t)$ for $\Delta t = T/N \ll T$ for large $N$, as $\hat{U}(\Delta t)$ in~\cref{eq:bigHamiltonian} becomes just a perturbation of the identity.

 In this work, we study the dynamics of the prototypical TFIM Hamiltonian defined on a one-dimensional chain of $N_S$ (ordered) spins:

 where $\hat{\sigma}^{z(x)}_{i}$ is the Z(X) Pauli operator acting only on spin $i$.
 Throughout the paper, we use $J=0.25$ and $h=1$.